GinaS25/Assignment-9/README.md

 ## Green

 Vulnerability #1: Username enumeration - When it is a valid username, the error is bold.
 If user does not exist, the error is not bold.
+See attached "Challenge Goal 1 Again.gif" file.

 Vulnerability #2: __________________

 ## Red

 Vulnerability #1: Insecure Direct Object Reference - When logged out, I can view a Salesperson that is not public yet by changing the Salesperson ID to the not public ID (10) and see that salepersons information.
+See attached "Challenge Goal 2.gif" file.

 Vulnerability #2: __________________